Modeling Long Cycles: Extensions to models with deterministic components

 Lemma \ref{lem:convergence_moments_cycles} is the analogue of Lemma \ref{lem:convergence_moments} for the model with deterministic cycles.
-The coefficients $\psi_{1,k}$ and $\psi_{2,k}$ can be viewed as the least-squares coefficients in the continuous time regression of $J_{c,d}(s)$ against $\cos(2\pi k s)$, $\sin(2 \pi k s)$, and a constant with $s$ varying over the $[0,1]$ interval.
+The coefficients $\psi_{1,k}$ and $\psi_{2,k}$ can be viewed as the least-squares coefficients in the continuous time regression of $J_{c,d}(s)$ against $\cos(2\pi k s)$, $\sin(2 \pi k s)$, and a constant with $s$ varying over the interval $[0,1]$.
 The coefficients $\varphi_{1k}$ and $\varphi_{2k}$ have a similar interpretation with $J_{c,d}$ replaced by $G_{c,d}$.
-The processes $\widetilde J_{c,d}$ and $\widetilde G_{c,d}$ are therefore the residuals from the corresponding continuous time regressions.
-They are the continuous time versions of $\widetilde y_{t-1}$ and $\widetilde{\Delta y}_{t-1}$ respectively.
-Hence, the results of Lemma \ref{lem:convergence_moments} continue to hold with the processes $J_{c,d}$ and $G_{c,d}$ replaced by their respective residuals from the continuous time regressions.
+Therefore, the processes $\widetilde J_{c,d}$ and $\widetilde G_{c,d}$ are the residuals from the corresponding continuous-time regressions.
+They are continuous-time versions of $\widetilde y_{t-1}$ and $\widetilde{\Delta y}_{t-1}$ respectively.
+Therefore, the results of Lemma \ref{lem:convergence_moments} continue to hold with processes $J_{c,d}$ and $G_{c,d}$ replaced by their respective residuals from continuous-time regressions.